sph-mn/sph-web-app/other/documentation/manual.md

 (string:path/procedure/port/(string:path:wrapped/procedure/port/list:sxml ...) ...) -> swa-http-response
 ```

-* elements on the first level of the list are appended, elements on the second nesting level are composed (inserted from right to left into each other using the content variable available in templates), elements on the third nesting level are template content specified directly
+elements on the first level of the list are appended, elements on the second nesting level are composed (inserted from right to left into each other using the content variable available in templates), elements on the third nesting level are template content specified directly

 template procedures have the signature
 ```
 procedure:{symbol:variable-name [any:default] -> any}:v any:content -> sxml
 ```

-* the first argument to template procedures is a procedure that returns the values of template variables
+the first argument to template procedures is a procedure that returns the values of template variables.
-* the second argument is the content received from the previous template value for composition, or false if there is none
+the second argument is the content received from the previous template value for composition, or false if there is none

 # configuration files
-  where
+## where
-    configuration files are stored under "config/" with the filename suffix ".scm"
+configuration files are stored under ``config/`` with the filename suffix ``.scm``

-  syntax
+## syntax
-    the content of configuration files is interpreted like elements of a quasiquoted list with key and value specified alternatingly. full scheme syntax is supported. indendation is not relevant (= scheme syntax)
+* the content of configuration files is interpreted like elements of a quasiquoted list with key and value specified alternatingly. full scheme syntax is supported. indendation is not relevant (= scheme syntax)
-    lists and sub-lists create key-value hierarchies. when lists are prefixed with "..", actual lists are created in the config object instead of nested hashtables
+* lists and sub-lists create key-value hierarchies. when lists are prefixed with "..", actual lists are created in the config object instead of nested hashtables
-    web-app itself only has few configuration options, all other keys and values are user controlled and custom. use them in the configuration file and they will be available in the application
+* web-app itself only has few configuration options, all other keys and values are user controlled and custom. use them in the configuration file and they will be available in the application

-    example "config/default.scm":
+example ``config/default.scm``
 ```
 default-title "project-name"
 server (
   socket-name "project-name"
   socket-permissions #o770
   socket-group "http")
 types (..
 2 4 5)
 ```

-  derivation
+## derivation
 other configuration files derive from "default.scm". in other configuration files, any key from default that is not used takes its default value from default.scm.
 for example, if there is a file "config/development.scm" that contains only

 ```
 mode development
 ```

-    and swa-start is instructed to use this configuration for "development", then the configuration will contain all values from default.scm, overwritten with all values from development.scm
+and swa-start is instructed to use this configuration with the name development, then the configuration will contain all values from default.scm, overwritten with all values from development.scm.
 this can be used to create multiple configuration files with minor differences for different environments, for example for different server hosts

-  access
+## access
 configuration will be available as a hashtable in swa-env in the field "config". it can be retrieved by calling (swa-env-config swa-env)

 example
 ```
 (let (config (swa-env-config swa-env))
-        (hashtable-ref config (q option-name)))
+  (hashtable-ref config (quote option-name)))
 ```

-    (sph hashtables) contains helpers to work with nested hashtables, example:
+``(sph hashtables)`` contains helpers to work with nested hashtables, example

 ```
 (ht-tree-ref-q config option-name nested-option-name nested-nested-option-name)
 ```

-    -q means that the values used for keys are automatically quoted
+``-q`` indicates that the values used for keys are automatically quoted

 # directory structure
-* there is no fundamentally required directory structure. there are some required directories depending on optional features used. if you specify a configuration name, "config/" is needed, if you use (sph web app client), "client/" and "root/" is needed, but the rest can be freely adapted
+there is no fundamentally required directory structure. there are some required directories depending on optional features used. if you specify a configuration name, "config/" is needed, if you use (sph web app client), "client/" and "root/" is needed, but the rest can be freely adapted

-* nevertheless, there is a recommended directory structure for web-app
-* in the following listing, words with filename extensions are files and words enclosed with {} are non-literal, user-chosen names, other words are directories and indent marks directory structure nesting
+nevertheless, there is a recommended directory structure for web-app. in the following listing, words with filename extensions are files and words enclosed with {} are non-literal, user-chosen names, other words are directories and indent marks directory structure nesting

 ```
 {project-name}